 Snoring can be disruptive of sleep, not only for the person that does it, but also to their sleeping partner (and sometimes even others in a different room!).
 While there are countless options for people to try, one of the simplest things for a person to attempt are different sleeping positions to stop snoring.
 Believe it or not, the position a person sleeps can greatly influence their ability to snore.
+This is particularly helpful if you suffer from sleep apnea or have a condition such as a deviated septum or swollen uvula.

 Place Something Under Your Chin To Stop Snoring